 Based on the AF request, the 5GS can expose the following information based on the QoS Monitoring as defined in clause 5.33.3 and/or clause 5.45:

-- For the UL and/or DL congestion information monitoring (see clause 5.45.3), based on the PCC rule from PCF, the SMF requests the NG-RAN to report the information via GTP-U header to PSA UPF This NG-RAN reported information is common to support congestion information exposure and to support ECN marking for L4S in PSA UPF as described in clause 5.37.3.3.
+- For the UL and/or DL congestion information monitoring (see clause 5.45.3), based on the PCC rule from PCF, the SMF requests the NG-RAN to report the information via GTP-U header to PSA UPF.
+This NG-RAN reported information is common to support congestion information exposure and to support ECN marking for L4S in PSA UPF as described in clause 5.37.3.3.
 In the case of congestion information exposure, the PSA UPF exposes the UL and/or DL congestion information via Nupf_EventExposure service or via SMF/PCF/NEF as described in clause 5.8.2.18.
-It can be applied to a Non-GBR or GBR QoS flow.
+It can be applied to a Non-GBR or GBR QoS Flow.

-- Data rate information of UL and/or DL for the QoS flow may be measured and exposed to the AF based on SMF request as one of the following:
+- Data rate information of UL and/or DL for the QoS Flow may be measured and exposed to the AF based on SMF request as one of the following:

 - measured and reported by PSA UPF via Nupf_EventExposure service or via SMF/PCF/NEF as described in clause 5.8.2.18.